Legendrian torus knots in lens spaces: Topological torus knots in lens spaces

-\begin{proof}{\em of Theorem ~ \ref{class1}.} Let us first consider null-homologous knots case, not null-homologous case follows from the same argument.
-Let $\k$ and $\kp$ be two isotopic null-homologous knots on the Heegaard torus $\partial V_2$ in $\l$.
-Since $\k$ and $\kp$ have isomorphic groups, from Lemma ~ \ref{lemma1}, we know that the candidates for $(a', b')$ are $(-a, -b)$, $B$, $-B$, $C$, $-C$, $D$ and $-D$.
-Moreover, since $[\k] = [\kp]$ in homology, the cases $C$, $-C$, $D$, $-D$ occur only if $q = 1$ or $p-1$.
+\begin{proof}[Proof of Theorem ~ \ref{class1}] Let us first consider the case of null-homologous knots, the case of not null-homologous knots follows from the same argument.
+Let $\k$ and $\kp$ be two isotopic null-homologous oriented knots on $\partial V_2$ in $\l$.
+We always fix the Heegaard torus $\partial V_2$ in $\l$ up to isotopy from the very beginning by using the Theorem 1 of \cite{Bon} so that the knots are homologous on the Heegaard torus too.
+Since $\k$ and $\kp$ have isomorphic groups, from Lemma ~ \ref{lemma1}, we know that the candidates for $(a', b')$ are $A$, $-A$, $B$, $-B$, $C$, $-C$, $D$ and $-D$.